SSDRC

 85. What is the Process to be Approved for SSD or SSI Disability Benefits?

-86. How are medical records and work history used to determine a social security disability claim?
+86. How are medical records and work history used to determine a Social Security Disability claim?

 87. Where are Social Security Disability and SSI hearings held?